Sagesheep/NarrativeEngine-M/README.md

+EDIT 19/07 - I'm in the middle of reworking the desktop version majorly and trying to merge code base so it can run within the same code base. the mobile development is halted for now.

 # Narrative Engine — Mobile

 The mobile companion to [Narrative Engine](https://github.com/Sagesheep/NarrativeEngine-P).
 Same AI Dungeon Master, built as a native Android app with Capacitor.